John Keppock

-John Keppock (died 1404) was an Irish judge of the late fourteenth century, who held the offices of Lord Chief Justice of Ireland, Chief Baron of the Irish Exchequer, and Deputy Lord Chancellor of Ireland.
-He became a politician of some importance and earned recognition for his loyalty to the English Crown.
+John Keppock (died 1404) was an Irish judge of the late fourteenth century, who held the offices of Lord Chief Justice of Ireland, Chief Baron of the Irish Exchequer and Deputy Lord Chancellor of Ireland.

-Early life and family
+Early life and career

-Keppock was the son of Simon Keppock of Drumcashel, County Louth.
+He was the son of Simon Keppock of Drumcashel, County Louth.
 The Keppock (or Cappock) family settled in Louth shortly after the Norman Conquest of Ireland and were closely associated with the town of Ardee.
-The high sheriff of Louth, John Keppock of Ardee, who died in 1412 and was a leading figure in that town's government, as well as Roger Keppock, a merchant in Ardee in 1414, were likely cousins of the judge.
+John Keppock of Ardee who died in 1412, and was a leading figure in that town's government, as well as serving as High Sheriff of Louth, and Roger Keppock, a merchant who was living in Ardee in 1414, were probably cousins of the judge.

-Legal career

-Keppock was living in England in 1352 and acted as counsel for the powerful Anglo-Irish Cusack family.
+Keppock was living in England in 1352 and acted there as counsel for the powerful Anglo-Irish Cusack family.
 He returned to Ireland a few years later, and in 1356 he was appointed King's Serjeant in Ireland.

-Chief judicial positions
+Irish political career

-In 1364, he became Lord Chief Baron of the Irish Exchequer, and in 1367 he was appointed lord chief justice "ad placitum" (at the pleasure of the king).
-In 1370, he stepped down as lord chief justice in favour of William de Skipwith, but remained a judge of the Bench.
-(Note: We have a record of the two judges sitting together on assize in Kilkenny, to hear an inheritance lawsuit brought by Philip Overy.)
-In 1372, he was reappointed lord chief justice and acted as deputy to William Tany, the lord chancellor of Ireland (Note: without the Great Seal of Ireland), for assizes in Waterford in 1375.
-He witnessed the letters patent appointing a new lord lieutenant in 1377.
-His term as deputy was continued when Tany went to England to report on the state of Irish affairs.
+In 1364 he became Lord Chief Baron of the Irish Exchequer, and in 1367 he was appointed Lord Chief Justice "ad placitum" i.e. at the pleasure of the King.
+In 1370 he stood down as Lord Chief Justice in favour of William de Skipwith, but remained an ordinary judge of the Bench, as the Court of King's Bench was then generally known.
+We have a record of the two judges sitting together on assize in Kilkenny, to hear an inheritance lawsuit brought by Philip Overy.
+In 1372 he was reappointed Lord Chief Justice, and he acted as deputy to William Tany, the Lord Chancellor of Ireland, (without the Great Seal of Ireland) in holding assizes in Waterford, in 1375, as Tany was too occupied with the King's business in Leinster to discharge his regular functions.
+He witnessed the letters patent appointing a new Lord Lieutenant in 1377.
+His term as Deputy was continued when Tany went to England to report on the state of Irish affairs.

-In 1382 he stood down again as chief justice to become an ordinary judge of the Bench.